 The Transfer Student: Preparing Yourself to be the Strongest WSU Graduate

 Join us for this session to hear directly from your upper-class peers how to successfully transition to the university.
 Learn how to draw from your prior academic experiences, take advantage of campus resources, and become a successful Wayne State Warrior!

 Technology can help each of us stay connected and save time.
 At WSU, technology also allows us to gain access to important academic information, enhance our work in the classroom and stay on track toward graduation.
-Join us for this session to learn how to make the most of AdvisingWorks, Blackboard and the GUIDE app.
+Join us for this session to learn how to make the most of AdvisingWorks, Canvas and other WSU technology.

 Presenters: Kate Bernas, Associate Director, University Advising Center (firstname.lastname@example.org); Nathan Chavez, Associate Director of Academic Applications, Computing & Information Technology (email@example.com)

 Warrior Life and Wellness is a collaborative effort of on and off campus resources focused on building a healthy community for all Warriors by classifying programs and events into the eight dimensions of wellness by coordinating a cohesive calendar and programming to foster Warrior Success.

 - Emotional – the ability to understand ourselves and cope with the challenges life can bring.